zbmed-semtec/zbmed-semtec.github.io/README.md

 ## Output

-Once the script is executed successfully, it will generate Markdown files named after the subfolder with the content of all json file in the subfolder appended.
-It will be represented as an HTML table of each json data and

 After the code has been executed successfully, a new Markdown file is created with the the same name as the subfolder from /metadata.
 The Markdown file contains the contents of all JSON files that were presented in the subfolder in /metadata and it presents them as HTML Tables.
 One table for each JSON file on the same Page.